 The Sennheiser MOMENTUM True Wireless 4 represent an incremental update to the previous Sennheiser MOMENTUM True Wireless 3, with virtually the same dimensions, fit, and design.
 Most notably, the updated model has better noise isolation performance.
 They stack up well to the Sony WF-1000XM5 Truly Wireless' ANC, and while both are premium buds, a few differences will come down to taste, like sound profile preferences, whether you prefer the LDAC Bluetooth codec on the Sony or the aptX codec selection on the Sennheiser.

-Check out the best noise cancelling earbuds, the best wireless Bluetooth earbuds, and the best sounding wireless earbuds for more options to suit your needs.
+Check out the best noise cancelling earbuds, the best wireless Bluetooth earbuds, and the best-sounding wireless earbuds for more options to suit your needs.

 These buds feel decently comfortable.
 They're lightweight, and you've got a choice of four ear tips and the option to wear one of the three pairs of included stabilizers to help you dial in the fit.
 Still, if you don't like a deep in-ear fit or if you have small ears, they can feel invasive and bulky with their weight distributed unevenly.
-Because their touch controls are located directly outside your ear canal, rather than on the stems like the Apple AirPods Pro (2nd generation) Truly Wireless, you may find that using the touch controls causes discomfort.
+Because their touch controls are located directly outside your ear canal, rather than on the stems like the Apple AirPods Pro 2, you may find that using the touch controls causes discomfort.
 You can try the Sennheiser MOMENTUM Sport True Wireless if you want a less invasive fit that still includes stabilizers.

 The Sennheiser MOMENTUM True Wireless 4's controls are good.
 The capacitive touchpad registers commands predictably.
 However, due to their shape and large touch surface area, you can accidentally trigger a command when adjusting the earbuds, which is annoying.
 Otherwise, they emit clear tones for each command you enter, except if you max out the volume (which we don't recommend for your health), and then the sound prompts get drowned out by the audio playback.